 Shopping and lunch at the MBK Center

+Whether or not there’s something specific you want to buy, it’s fun to explore the giant maze of this mall.
 On the next floor up, we found a huge food court – often a feature of the Asian megamalls – with a host of different Thai food options for super cheap prices.
-We paid 40 baht each for some seafood noodle soups.
+We paid 40 baht each for some seafood noodle soups, which were delicious.

 A visit to the Bangkokian Museum (Bangkok folk museum)